equinor/radix-public-site/public-site/site/docs/topic-docker/index.md

 `useradd` command follows the syntax `useradd -S -u <USER_ID> -g <GROUP_NAME> <USER_NAME>`

-> If this is not configured, your deployment will not start.
+> Be aware - [the syntax for add user and group](../../guides/docker-useradd/) can be (and often is) different for the distribution of images

-> There are many great articles on securing docker images.
+There are many great articles on securing docker images.
 See [Snyk and Docker top 10 tips](https://res.cloudinary.com/snyk/image/upload/v1551798390/Docker_Image_Security_Best_Practices_.pdf) and  [this](https://www.wintellect.com/security-best-practices-for-docker-images/) list for best practices.

 # Best-practice `Dockerfile`